3vorp/Spunch-Bot/README.md

 further instructions are at https://discordpy.readthedocs.io/en/stable/discord.html

-create a `.env` file in the root folder, following the formatting of the `.env.example` file:
+copy the `.env.example` file and rename it to `.env`

+insert your bot token into where it says `"your_bot_token_here"`, surrounded with double quotes

-this just makes the connection between the app and the python files
+this just makes the connection between the actual bot and these python files

 > **Warning**
 >
 > **your bot token is basically your bot password, be careful with it and do not post it anywhere**
->
-> make sure to change the hardcoded channel IDs (`SUGGEST_CHANNEL`, `STARTUP_CHANNEL`, etc) to your desired ones in the `main.py` file.

 ## using a database properly